pescuma/miranda-plugins/trunk/Miranda/Plugins/extraicons/Docs/extraicons_readme.txt

  - Visibility/Chat activity
  - Gender

-By now it is supported my clist_modern and clist_mw.
+By now it is supported my clist_modern and clist_mw from 0.8#29.
 I intend to add clist_nicer next.

 Thanks to FYR for some code that I copied from clist_modern and to Angeli-Ka for the nice icons.